JoshSar-Shalom/Rom-Pixel-Display/README.md

 </p>

 <br>
-However, a key problem arose when testing the full assembly after connecting all the modules and chips together.
-Depending on when I'd save and restart the application, the output on the display would skip every other instruction, or worse, skip 4 instructions at a time.
-This made the output miss a significant amount of the display it was suppose to print out as seen below.
+However, a key problem arose when testing the full assembly after connecting all the modules and chips.
+Depending on when I'd saved and restarted the application, the output on the display would skip every other instruction, or worse, skip four instructions at a time.
+This made the output miss a significant portion of the display it was supposed to print out as seen below.
 <br>
 <br>
 <img src="image/Falling_Pattern.png" width="350"/>

-This was my first road block in the project, as I had no insight on where the bug was located.
+This was my first roadblock in the project, as I had no insight on where the bug was located.
 The issue would have stemmed from my program, the simulator, the assembly or all of the above.
 <br><br>
 After rigorous testing, pausing the clock to iterate it tick by tick, and searching through all the module and chip layouts.
 I noticed that the ROM iterator that I built to add the number 1 to a register repeatedly, was executing the register on a rising edge due to the layout of the D Flip-Flop.
 Unfortunately the built-in display module executed it's pixel in, write, refresh and address inputs on a rising edge as well.
 <br><br>